 Great Wolf is not a cheap vacation- especially for large families.
 While they do have rooms large enough to accommodate 8 people (a rarity!), the price for the room and the water park for the Poconos resort during our spring break is $700+.

 But if we are willing to drive to one of the other Lodges, like the one in Niagara Falls where the local kids are not on spring break, the price for the 8 of us drops to $390.

 2. Bring your own breakfast and enjoy pizza for dinner

-And many of the Lodges have paired up with Pizza Hut to offer personal pan pizzas to go…. perfect to pick up before heading to the room for a break from the water play.
-Re-fuel and then head back for some evening time on the water sides while all of the other guests are eating dinner!
+And many of the Lodges have paired up with Pizza Hut to offer personal pan pizzas to go- perfect to pick up before heading to the room for a break from the water play.
+Re-fuel and then head back for some evening time on the water slides while all of the other guests are eating dinner!

 3. Pack a few snacks and take them along in your beach bag

-*All images are courtesy of the Great Wolf Lodge sites.
+*Above images are mostly courtesy of the Great Wolf Lodge sites.
 Whaaat?
 You thought I would be carrying a camera around while I was in a swimsuit?
 Uh, no!

 You might want to check out these other posts that offer tips and advice on planning and packing for road trips:

 - Printable Road Trip Planner– a free printable and planning guide to help you plan your next road trip!

 - Packing for a Road Trip: How to Pack the Inside of Your Car